Roy Strong: Victoria and Albert Museum

-In 1973, aged 38, he became the youngest director of the Victoria and Albert Museum (V&A), London following John Pope-Hennessy who moved to the British Museum.
-Strong proved something of a polarising figure condemned by Hennessy in his 1991 autobiography for 'a thirteen years reign that reduced the museum and its staff to a level from which it will not recover for many years'.
-In his tenure, until 1987, he presided over its exhibition The Destruction of the Country House (1974, with Marcus Binney and John Harris), Change and Decay: the future of our churches (1977), and The Garden: a Celebration of a Thousand Years of British Gardening (1979), all of which have been credited with boosting their conservationist agendas.
+In 1974, aged 38, he became the youngest director of the Victoria and Albert Museum (V&A), London, following John Pope-Hennessy who moved to the British Museum.
+Strong proved something of a polarising figure; he was condemned by Hennessy in his 1991 autobiography for "a thirteen years reign that reduced the museum and its staff to a level from which it will not recover for many years".
+During his tenure, until 1987, he presided over its exhibitions The Destruction of the Country House (1974, with Marcus Binney and John Harris), Change and Decay: the future of our churches (1977), and The Garden: a Celebration of a Thousand Years of British Gardening (1979), all of which have been credited with boosting their conservationist agendas.
 In 1977, following government cuts, he oversaw the closure of the much-lamented Circulation Department of the V&A, which organised tours of the collection around Britain.
-In 1980, "he was awarded the prestigious Shakespeare Prize by the FVS Foundation of Hamburg in recognition of his contribution to the arts in the UK."
-He was awarded The Royal Photographic Society's President's Medal and Honorary Fellowship (HonFRPS) in recognition of a sustained, significant contribution to the art of photography in 2003.
+In 1980, "he was awarded the prestigious Shakespeare Prize by the FVS Foundation of Hamburg in recognition of his contribution to the arts in the UK".
+In 2003, he was awarded the Royal Photographic Society's President's Medal and Honorary Fellowship (HonFRPS) in recognition of a sustained, significant contribution to the art of photography.

 Television

-Among other work for television, in 2008 Strong hosted a six-part TV reality series called The Diets That Time Forgot.
-He acted as the Director of the fictitious Institute of Physical Culture, where nine volunteers spent 24 days testing three weight loss diets and fitness regimes that were popular in the late Victorian era (William Banting and his no-sugar diet), the Edwardian era (Horace Fletcher and his chewing diet), and the 'roaring' Twenties (Dr Lulu Hunt Peters and her calorie-counting diet).
+Among other work for television, in 2008, Strong hosted a six-part TV reality series, The Diets That Time Forgot.
+He acted as the Director of the fictitious Institute of Physical Culture, where nine volunteers spent 24 days testing three weight-loss diets and fitness regimes that were popular in the late Victorian era (William Banting and his no-sugar diet), the Edwardian era (Horace Fletcher and his chewing diet), and the "roaring" Twenties (Dr Lulu Hunt Peters and her calorie-counting diet).
 The weekly series was first aired on 18 March on Channel 4.

 Writing

 Strong is a notable scholar of Renaissance art, especially English Elizabethan portraiture, on which he has written many books and articles (see bibliography section).
-His diaries from 1967 to 1987 were published in 1999, as was The Spirit of Britain: A Narrative History of the Arts, a widely acclaimed 700-page popular history of the arts in Britain through two millennia.
+His Diaries from 1967 to 1987 were published in 1997, and The Spirit of Britain: A Narrative History of the Arts, a widely acclaimed 700-page popular history of the arts in Britain through two millennia in 1999.
 In 2005, he published Coronation: A History of Kingship and the British Monarchy.
 He had a monthly column in the Financial Times for much of the 1970s and 1980s, and has written articles for many other magazines and newspapers.
-In 2000 he wrote Gardens Through the Ages and is a patron of the Plantation Garden, Norwich.
+In 2000, he wrote Gardens Through the Ages and is a patron of the Plantation Garden, Norwich.

 Personal life

 Marriage

-On 10 September 1971, Strong married 41-year-old theatrical designer Julia Trevelyan Oman, at Wilmcote church, near Stratford-upon-Avon, with a special licence from the Archbishop of Canterbury.
+On 10 September 1971, Strong married 41-year-old theatrical designer Julia Trevelyan Oman at Wilmcote church, near Stratford-upon-Avon, with a special licence from the Archbishop of Canterbury.
 They enjoyed a belated honeymoon in Tuscany.
 She died in 2003 of pancreatic cancer.